General Motors To Add 500 New IT Jobs In Austin, Texas

 “We anticipate hiring as many as 500 new GM employees in Austin,” Mott said.
 “We look to the Innovation Centers to design and deliver IT that drives down the cost of ongoing operations while continuously increasing the level and speed at which innovative products and services are available to GM customers.

-GM chose Austin for its first Innovation Center due to the city’s already-abundant amount of people with the skills it is seeking.
+GM chose Austin for its first Innovation Center due to the city’s already-abundant amount of residents with the skills it is seeking.
 The amount, according to the May 2011 Bureau of Labor Statistics Occupational Employment Report, is 46,000.

 The General already employes over 4,500 people in Texas, including 1,800 at GM Financial and nearly 2,500 at Arlington Assembly, where a third shift was recently announced.
 In addition, two Customer Call Centers are based in the state and the automaker is building a new $200 million stamping plant that will create or retain 180 jobs.